-This information will be forwarded to the sites by the HPTN Leadership and Operations Center via an email alias set up for this purpose.
+This information will be forwarded to the sites by the DAIDS Regulatory Support Center.
 Each site should maintain copies of each communication in their regulatory files.
-This information originates from the DAIDS Regulatory Support Center (RSC).
 Each email will indicate how the information is to be handled.
 In many cases, this information must be submitted to the site's IRB/EC.
 Product safety information does not require IRB/EC approval; however, sites should maintain a copy of the IRB/EC submission cover letters indicating the date of submission and identifying the content of the submission in their regulatory files.
 Any acknowledgements from the IRB/EC should also be filed in the regulatory file.
 The Investigator of Record and the Study Coordinator are responsible for reviewing this information, disseminating this information to their staff and ensuring that is it submitted to the IRB/EC.